 What piece of advice has helped you that you want to share with other military caregivers?

 Being thrown into a caregiver role puts you behind the curve before you even get started.
 Take things one day at a time and when you feel like giving up, pray.

 What are the most significant lessons you have learned from being a caregiver?

 I can’t always focus on myself, but I need to pay attention to what my body is telling me.
 I’m so busy taking care of everyone else that when I don’t feel well, it takes a huge toll on me to power through and make sure everyone gets what they need.

-My name is Stephanie Ruepp, and I am a caregiver for my husband Donny.
+Stephanie Ruepp is a caregiver for her husband Donny.
 He was an Aerospace Ground Equipment Mechanic/Section Leader, Quality Assurance Inspector, and a First Sergeant for the last nine years of his 23-year career.
-He has a traumatic brain injury, post-traumatic stress disorder, numerous severe spinal injuries, a torn bicep/rotator cuff and shoulder impingement, anxiety, and severe depression to name a few of his injuries and “invisible wounds” that began to slowly get worse.
-He is now wheelchair and bed bound with a service dog to help with his mobility issues.
+He has a traumatic brain injury (TBI), post traumatic stress disorder (PTSD), numerous severe spinal injuries, a torn bicep/rotator cuff and shoulder impingement, anxiety, and severe depression to name a few of his injuries and “invisible wounds” that began to slowly get worse.
+Donny is now wheelchair and bed bound with a service dog to help with his mobility issues.

-We received assistance from the local Wounded Warrior case manager and VA for house and vehicle modifications, but the biggest help I’ve received as a caregiver has come from my mother-in-law, Joan.
-She has been a Godsend to us.
+Stephanie and Donny received assistance from the local Wounded Warrior case manager and VA for house and vehicle modifications, but the biggest help Stephanie has received as a caregiver has come from her mother-in-law, Joan.
+She has been a Godsend to them, she shares.
 Joan is retired Department of Defense Civil Service and has a flexible schedule to be able to take care of Donny during the day.
-I take over caregiver duties in the afternoon/evening and on weekends.
-As a Dole Caregiver Fellow, I would like to help caregivers receive more education on pharmaceuticals.
+Stephanie takes over caregiver duties in the afternoon/evening and on weekends.
+As a Dole Caregiver Fellow, she would like to help caregivers receive more education on pharmaceuticals.